 Running a retail store usually has a lot of refinements that need to be addressed to get the best possible outcomes (revenue and customer loyalty are the most important) with the number of resources available in-store.
-Things get more complicated when the retailer tries to find the best possible position or location for in-store marketing activations.
+Things get more complicated when the retailer tries to find the best possible position or locations for in-store marketing activations.
 Place it in the wrong spot and it’s not as visible, hence defeating the original intent or place it in a well-trafficked spot but wrong category and customers would be unable to connect the content to their own shopping mission, like placing an ad for tampons in the men’s gym section, this will have zero or negative effect on the sales of both.
+As we will see in this article, shopping missions will highlight the best spots for in-store campaigns.

 In order to gain a solid handle of what and where to place activations in-store, retailers must consider both the category management of the store’s layout and the shopping mission of their customers.